-- 4.3.1 FSRA recognizes that the unique nature of MEPP administration may benefit from a special approach.
+4.3.1 FSRA recognizes that the unique nature of MEPP administration may benefit from a different approach.
 FSRA will monitor this approach for effectiveness, and may modify, expand or restrict it as FSRA determines is appropriate.

-In order to meet the required outcomes for notice and evidence set out in clause 4.2 of this Guidance, administrators of MEPPs should ensure that the following matters are addressed: - 4.3.2 the notice to FSRA should address refunds or payments with respect to contributions made before the date notice is given to FSRA.
-The notice may also address any refunds or payments that are proposed to be made later in the same calendar year.
-For clarification, money cannot be paid out or refunded unless and until the offending contribution has actually been received by the pension plan.
-In any case, the notice to FSRA should separately identify the actual and estimated number of affected members and total amount to be refunded or paid out. - 4.3.3 Where an estimate of future refunds or payments are included, the administrator must inform FSRA as soon as the information is available in the next calendar year, of the total amount that was in fact refunded or paid during the previous year and the actual number of members affected in that previous calendar year.
+- 4.3.2 The notice required to FSRA under the General Regulation should address intended refunds or payments with respect to contributions made before the notice is given to FSRA.
+The notice may also address refunds or payments with respect to contributions that have not yet been made but that are expected to be made later in the same calendar year.
+For clarification, contributions cannot be paid out or refunded unless and until the amounts have actually been received by the pension plan.
+In any case, the notice to FSRA should separately identify the actual and estimated number of affected members and total amount to be refunded or paid out. - 4.3.3 Where an estimate of refunds or payments with respect to contributions that have not yet been made are included in the notice to FSRA, the administrator must inform FSRA during the next calendar year, of the total amount that was in fact refunded or paid during the previous year and the number of members with respect to whom those refunds or payments were made.